Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Artifact prominence metric

 \subsection{Adapting full-resolution metrics with real-time-SR pseudo-GT}

-Full-reference metrics provide more-accurate detail-restoration-quality scores for SR by employing pixel-level information from the reference image.
+Full-reference metrics provide more-accurate detail restoration quality scores for SR by using pixel-level information from the reference image.
 The use of such metrics in SR creates difficulties, however, since the SR-output resolution is higher than that of the original low-resolution frame.

-To employ full-reference metrics, we propose the following pseudo-GT pipeline.
-We applied a lightweight real-time SR method to the original low-resolution frame, thereby obtaining a pseudo-GT, and then calculated the metric for this pseudo-GT and the SR output.
-We noticed that real-time SR methods, such as SPAN~\citep{Zhenyu2025SPAN} and RLFN~\citep{Fangyuan2022RLFN}, produce outputs that, despite trailing heavier SR models in visual quality, are devoid of major visual artifacts.
-When serving as pseudo-GT for full-reference metrics, the resulting artifact-detection performance drop is small compared with using the original HR frames, as~\Cref{sec:evaluation} shows.
+To employ full-reference metrics, we propose the following pipeline.
+We applied a lightweight SR method to the original low-resolution frame, thereby obtaining a pseudo-GT, and then calculated the metric for this pseudo-GT and the SR output.
+We noticed that real-time SR methods, such as SPAN~\citep{wan2024swift} and RLFN~\citep{Fangyuan2022RLFN}, produce outputs that, despite trailing heavier SR models in visual quality, are devoid of major visual artifacts.
+When serving as pseudo-GT for full-reference metrics, the artifact-detection performance drop is small compared with using the original HR frames, as~\Cref{sec:evaluation} shows.
 This approach enables our method to serve in real-world upscaling where the high-resolution GT frames are unavailable.